Approaching Science: Reception

-Approaching science has received positive reviews, as it was in line with the condition of a large amount of Chinese people with low education and a large number of so-called "supernatural events" circulating among the people at that time.
+Approaching science has received positive reviews, as it was in line with the condition of a large number of Chinese people with low education and a large number of so-called "supernatural events" circulating among the people at that time.
 It disenchanted all kinds of so-called "supernatural events" and guided the people to believe in scientific interpretation.
 The program has changed the previous Chinese popular science TV programs, and it was known as "an interest revolution in TV science programs".